 Watch the Videolinq & StreamText live webinar:

 Click the "CC" icon under the channel preview player.
-Select the 3rd option "Closed captioning is not in the video" and copy the credentials.
+Select the 3rd option "Add manual closed captioning to the video" and copy the credentials.

 Open a StreamText account and schedule an event.
 Videolinq options are under the "CARTCaptioning" tab.
 Copy the "server address", "stream key" and "password" credentials from Videolinq.
 Adjust buffer and line length as needed.
 Click on "Create Event".